pitt-crc/keystone-api/docs/index.md

     ---

-    Launch a local application demo in 5 minutes or less using Docker.
+    Launch a demo application in 5 minutes or less using Docker.

     [:octicons-arrow-right-24: Deploying with Docker](install/docker.md)

--   :octicons-gear-16: **See How it Works**
+-   :octicons-gear-16: **Learn How it Works**

     ---

-    See how Keystone integrates directly with Slurm to manage HPC resources.
+    Learn how Keystone integrates directly with Slurm to manage HPC resources.

     [:octicons-arrow-right-24: Slurm Documentation](install/slurm.md)